Urs3105/CYBERSECURITY-PROJECT/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available/responsive, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly ***available/responsive***, in addition to restricting ***access*** to the network.

 - What aspect of security do load balancers protect?

 ***Answer:***
-Load Balancers defends a system/organisation from DDoS attacks by shifting attack traffic from the server to a public cloud provider.
+Load balancers are generally located between routers and backend servers, they can detect and stop attacks directed at a server or application, detect and prevent denial-of-service (DoS) and protocol attacks that could cripple a single server.
+Some load balancers can hide HTTP error pages or remove server identification headers from HTTP responses, denying attackers additional information about the internal network.
-Load balancers ensure the efficient distribution of incoming network traffic across multiple servers
+Load balancers ensure the efficient distribution of incoming network traffic across multiple servers (server pool), receiving and then distributing incoming requests to any available server capable of fulfilling them.

 -  What is the advantage of a jump box?_